saoter/ML-model-API-deployment/README.md

 # ML-model-API-deployment

-This instructions are for deploying FastAPI server on Huroku.
+This instructions are for deploying FastAPI server on Heroku.
 However, this one is too large for free account.

 ## Steps: